-The resort also supported Thailand's local education institutions through internships where undergraduates have the opportunity to gain real-world experience in positions related to their field of study.
+The resort also supported Thailand's local education institutions such as Phuket Vocational College and Phuket Rajabhat University through internships where undergraduates have the opportunity to gain real-world experience in positions related to their field of study.
 In addition, workshops ranging from learning table manners and mocktail/cocktail preparation to understanding the concept of hygiene etc., were conducted in partnership with local hospitality schools to provide exposure for local students in the hospitality industry.